tsubasakong/agents-deep-research/README.md

 It uses a multi-agent architecture that works iteratively, continually refining its understanding of a topic and producing increasingly detailed insights that feed the final report.

-Designed to be extedible to use custom tools and 3rd party LLMs compatible with the OpenAI API spec.
+Designed to be extendable to use custom tools and 3rd party LLMs compatible with the OpenAI API spec.
 When using OpenAI models, all LLM and tool calls are fully traced.

 ## Overview